 6. Work on your posture

 Hunching over our desks, phones, tablets and the likes can throw your posture totally out of whack.
 A good posture not only makes you look slimmer, as you stand taller, but it engages your stomach muscles too.
 Try to sit with your back straight and shoulders back, and place both feet on the floor.
-If that doesn’t work, set yourself a reminder on your phone or computer to sit up straight every 20 or so minutes.
+If that doesn't work, set yourself a reminder on your phone or computer to sit up straight every 20 or so minutes.
+You can also buy posture correctors (we have this one from Amazon) to help, too.

 7. Suck on some lemon (water)